mattwach/matrix_clock/README.md

 ## Power On

-When you plug in the clock via any USB power source you will get a matrix clock display that indicates the current time as-reported by the internal clock module.
+When you plug in the clock via any USB power source you will get a matrix clock display that indicates the current time as-reported by the RTC clock hardware.

 ![matrix clock 2](images/matrix_clock4.jpg)